EvansWinner/awesome-line-editors/README.md

 Well, first, pick one.
 I'll wait.

-Ok, now that you've picked ed(1), let me mention a couple of things.
+OK, now that you've picked ed(1), let me mention a couple of things.

 1. It's not as hard to learn to use effectively as you think.
 2. Google for ed tutorials.
 There are a number of them.
 Go through a couple to get a feel for things;